-United Creatives worked closely with architecture practice Hawkins\Brown to create a large scale wall mural celebrating the life of Eugen Sandow, a bodybuilder and former World's Strongest Man (1889).
+United Creatives worked closely with architecture practice Hawkins\Brown and Barratt Homes to create a large scale wall mural celebrating the life of Eugen Sandow, a bodybuilder and former World's Strongest Man (1889).

 The Father of Modern Bodybuilding